Dove TV: History

 The channel was launched as Dove - Travel & Trends TV on 18 February 2010 on the Sky Italia platform.
 It was available on there since its launch date.
 It was available on channel 412.

 The channel's programming, dedicated to lifestyle and travel, was composed of 25% of original productions, and 75% of programs acquired by the network.

 The channel's programming was based on the Dove magazine, edited by RCS MediaGroup.
 On 28 December 2011, the channel began broadcasting on 16:9 format.
 After four years of activity, on 28 September 2014, the channel moves on channel 413 on the Sky Italia platform.

 The channel's logo was the same used in the magazine, slightly rectified for use as brand extension and the claim "Travel and Trends".

 In May 2018, it was announced that the channel would close on 30 June, following a failed contract renewal, but it did not happen.

 On 1 July 2020, the channel closed.

-The channel's speaker was Alberto Bognanni.
+At the time of the closure the channel's speaker was Alberto Bognanni.

 On 14 June 2023, the channel returned, but only on Samsung TV Plus.